 - Fourier Transform Infrared (FTIR) spectrometer measures all the IR wavelengths simultaneously and produces a full spectrum.
-All components can be analyzed from single measurement and interferences are resolved.
+All components can be analyzed from a single measurement and interferences are resolved.

 FTIR Gas Analyzers

 Gasmet manufactures portable FTIR gas analyzers and stationary FTIR emissions monitoring systems.
 An FTIR analyzer works by simultaneously scanning the entire infrared spectrum.
 Then, the software calculates the concentrations of each gas in the sample based on the characteristic absorption.
 All the gases in the sample can be measured simultaneously because the entire infrared spectrum is scanned at once.
 This allows for very quick multicomponent measurements and for compensation for any cross-interference.